Dante Chen: WWE (2021–2026)

-Evolve (2025–present)

 On the June 25, 2025 episode of Evolve, Evolve Prime Minister Stevie Turner announced that Chen has signed with the Evolve brand.
 On the July 23 episode of Evolve, Chen lost to Edris Enofé in his first match in Evolve.
+On the March 18, 2026 episode of Evolve, Chen lost to Kam Hendrix in what would be his final match for WWE.
+Chen was released on April 24, ending his five-year tenure with the promotion.

 Total Nonstop Action Wrestling (2024)

 On the August 8, 2024 episode of TNA Impact!, Tan made his Total Nonstop Action Wrestling (TNA) debut as Dante Chen as part of WWE's partnership with TNA.
 He participated in the Ultimate X qualifying match which was won by The Rascalz's Zachary Wentz which also involved KC Navarro.